sonoware/sidescantools/README.md

 3. Install required packages from `requirements.txt`.
    Using a virtual (conda!) environment is recommended.
    Currently packages are listed without minimum version.
-   - Recommended: Use anaconda or miniconda and install gdal using: conda install -c confa-forge gdal=3.11
+   - Recommended: Use anaconda or miniconda and install gdal v3.11 using: conda install -c confa-forge gdal=3.11
-   - If you do not use conda and are on Windows and have trouble installing GDAL, check [cgohlke's wheels](https://github.com/cgohlke/geospatial-wheels/releases) (not recommended!)
+   - If you do not use conda and are on Windows and have trouble installing GDAL, check [cgohlke's wheels](https://github.com/cgohlke/geospatial-wheels/releases) (not recommended!
+Currently does not work for gdal v3.11!)
    - On Linux, if not using conda, you may need to install your system's gdal package (e.g., `apt install libgdal-dev` or `yum install libgdal-dev`)
-4. Start GUI by typing `python main.py`
+4. Start GUI by running the typing `main.py` script from within your environment

 # Usage
-In the following all GUI elements are explained in more detail.
+In the following section all GUI elements are described in more detail.

 ## Add Sidescan Data
 - Add sidescan data by pressing `Add XTF/JSF` in the top left panel

-## Bottom-line Detection
+## Bottom Line Detection (BLD)
-- `Bottom-line Detection` initiates the bottom-line detection window
+- `Bottomline Detection` initiates the bottom-line detection window
 - `Chunk Size`: Number of pings in a single view
 - `Default Threshold`: Threshold used on normalized ping data to make data binary for bottom detection
 - `Downsampling Factor`: Integer number to reduce samples per each ping (Data is decimated using this factor)
 - Tick `Convert to dB` to convert data to decibels instead of intensities

-## Bottom Line Detection
+### Interactive BLD
 - The selected file is read and divided into chunks.
   An initial depth detection is done for the full file which can be adjusted for each frame/chunk.
 - Threshold and side strategies that can be selected: `Each Side Individually`, `Combine Both Sides`, `Only Use Portside`, `Only Use Starboard`